 PFAS Drinking Water Well Sampling

-The Navy has received the test results from the sampling described in the background section below.
-As depicted in the chart, of the 14 voluntary samples collected, none detected PFOS/PFOA above the EPA’s Lifetime Health Advisory limit of 70 nanograms per liter (ng/L).
-Of the 14 samples collected, 10 of the sample results were non-detect for PFOS/PFOA and the three remaining sample results ranged between 4.61 to 16.83 ng/L for PFOS/PFOA.
+The Navy received the test results from the sampling described in the background section below.
+As depicted in the chart, of the 14 voluntary samples collected, none detected PFOS/PFOA above the EPA’s Health Advisory limit of 70 ppt combined.
+Of the 14 samples collected, 10 of the sample results were non-detect for PFOS/PFOA and the four remaining sample results ranged between 4.61 to 16.83 ppt for PFOS/PFOA combined.
 The private drinking water well owners were notified of their individual results by phone and mail.

 What does this mean?